-Environmental and/or social characteristics

-Ooes this financial product have a sustainable investment objective? • Yes • • No It will make a minimum of sustainable investments with an environmental objective:% It promotes Environmental/ Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments

-What environmental and/or social characteristics are promoted by this financial product?

-The environmental and social characteristics promoted by the Fund will be to invest at least 50% of its total assets in equities of companies that exhibit positive or improving environmental ("E"), social ("S") and governance ("ESG") characteristics.
+Sustainable investment means Product name: Barings Europa Fund Legal entity identifier: 549300CNMCZVRZ8L2R50 an investment means economic activity that contributes to Environmental and/or social characteristics an environmental or Does this financial product have a sustainable investment objective? social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic ••• □ Yes • • ⊠ No It will make a minimum of sustainable investments with an environmental objective :% It promotes Environmental/ Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy activities.
+That Regulation does \Box with a social objective not lay down a list of socially sustainable economic activities.
+Sustainable investments with an It will make a minimum of sustainable investments with a social objective: % It promotes E/S characteristics, but will not make any sustainable investments investments with an environmental objective might be aligned with the Taxonomy or not.
+Wh at environmental and/or social charact eristic s are promoted by this financial product?
+The environmental and social characteristics promoted by the Fund will be to invest at 50% of its total assets in equities of companies that exhibit positive or improving environm ("E"), social ("S") and governance ("ESG") characteristics.
 The E and S evaluations are established using proprietary research based on company knowledge and regular management interaction.
 For all investment opportunities, a thorough ESG assessment is conducted using a proprietary scorecard of nine ESG topics, and a quality score, management score, and ESG cost of equity ("CoE") adjustment is assigned to each investment.
 The Fund does not have a reference benchmark that has been designated for the purpose of attaining the environmental or social characteristics promoted by it.

-• What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+Sustainability indicators measure how the environmental or social characteristics promoted by the • What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?